k0d3d/wp-get-code/README.txt

 2. Upload the extracted folder to the `/wp-content/plugins/` directory or Use WordPress’ Add New Plugin feature, and upload the .zip file download.,
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. From the Wp Dashboard menu, select Get Code.
+4. From the Wp Dashboard menu, select Code Wallet.
 5. Enter your "Code Deposit Address" and "Amount you want to charge"
 - For WooCommerce
 6. From WooCommerce->Settings->Payments select Code Checkout option.